dimanech/atlas-guide/assets/src/scss/bindings/component/livereload-setup.md

 };
 ```

-To deal with tasks secuances in gulp we need to add "side effect" variable to this function to get resulted files that we need to reload:
+To deal with tasks relations in gulp we need to add another variable to this function to get resulted files that we need to reload (this needed if you need to reload only css or the whole page):

 ```js
 const getResultedFilesList = changedFile => {